Life Insurance with Down’s Syndrome.

 - Difficulty in school often performing several grade levels lower than their peers,

 Individuals suffering from…

-A intellectual disability will generally be classified into one of three categories labeled: Mild, Moderate, Severe, and Profound.
-Each category will usually be defined by the following characteristics:
+An intellectual disability will generally be classified into one of three categories labeled: Mild, Moderate, Severe, and Profound.
+The following characteristics will usually define each category:

 - IQ scores ranging between 50-70,